 Hopkins ArtStreet is an ongoing program established in 2010 to showcase original art works in an accessible setting.
 A collaboration among the Hopkins Center for the Arts (a facility of the City of Hopkins), the Hopkins Business & Civic Association and the Friends of the Hopkins Center for the Arts, this project is part of a long-term vision for incorporating public art into Hopkins and enriching the lives of its residents and visitors.
-2017 Call for Artwork is now open.

 Interested in purchasing a sculpture?
 Contact Visual Arts Manager, Jim Clark at 952-548-6489.

 These six new pieces will be in place for one year (May 2017–April 2018).

 Vote for People’s Choice: Pick up an ArtStreet brochure with map and ballot at the Hopkins Center for the Arts, City Hall, Big Ten, or Frame Design, and then vote for your favorite.
 Voters age 14 and under can also pick their choice for a special children’s award.
 Printable 2017 ArtStreet brochure